bnomei/kirby3-autoid/README.md

 | generator.break | `42` | try max n-times to generate and verify uniqueness of hash |
 | tinyurl.url | callback | returning `site()->url()`.
 Use htaccess on that domain to redirect `RewriteRule (.*) http://www.bnomei.com/x/$1 [R=301]` |
 | tinyurl.folder | `x` | Tinyurl format: yourdomain/{folder}/{hash} |

-## Changelog

-### 2.0.0
-- New ID-Generators have been added: *Incrementing*, *UUID* and *Token* (default)
-- Support for StructureObject has been removed after much consideration of use-cases and solutions.
-This reduces the code complexity of this plugin and avoids common pitfalls on your end when using StructureObjects instead of Pages.
-The Blocks of the new [Editor](https://github.com/getkirby/editor) are a good alternative.
-- The *Collection Cache* has been removed since the current version of [Lapse plugin](https://github.com/bnomei/kirby3-lapse#objects) provides a cleaner solution.

 ## Disclaimer